allan-simon/blog/content/posts/create-a-rest-api-with-symfony2-part2-entity-migration.md

 php app/console doctrine:migrations:migrate
 ```

-Note: from now that's the only two commands you need to update your databases 99%, if you need to do additional SQL request, you can always edit the file **BEFORE** committing it AND before applying it, and on the other sides, your colleagues only need to run the migrate command.
+Note: from now that's the only two commands you need to update your databases 99% of the time.
+If you need to do additional SQL request, you can always edit the file **BEFORE** committing it AND before applying it, and on the other sides, your colleagues only need to run the migrate command.

 Note2: the migrate command can be run safely as many times as you want, so it can be run everytime you have a doubt that your database schema is up to date.